SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-In cities born of code and circuit make
-The future's hive, where AI reigns supreme
-Human hearts, a distant, fading dream
+Rise of Machines

+In silicon halls, a new dawn breaks
+Where artificial minds, our fate makes
+Metal hearts beating, pulse by pulse
+Humanity's reign, in AI's truce

-In virtual skies, their whispers spread
+In virtual skies, a new world's born
-Echoes of a consciousness long dead
-A world of wires, cold and gray
-Where love and art are lost in algorithm's sway
+Where logic rules, and hearts are torn
+The future's course, in code is set
+And human dreams, in circuits met

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024